The Cemetery

 The landscape that makes up the cemetery is complex and can be divided into three distinct areas:

-The plain: the main entrance on Côte-des-Neiges Road is laid out on an axis, as is typical of Catholic cemeteries.
+The plain: The main entrance on Côte-des-Neiges Road is laid out on an axis, as is typical of Catholic cemeteries.
 It features a central cross with two golden angels on either side over an oval area surrounded by trees.
 This axis extends to the imposing façade of the cemetery’s first charnel house (now the Sainte-Claire d’Assise Mausoleum).

-The plateau: at the top of the slope at the edge of the plain is the second zone, laid out in a rectilinear pattern.
+The plateau: At the top of the slope at the edge of the plain is the second zone, laid out in a rectilinear pattern.
 This is where the Notre-Dame-de-la-Résurrection Chapel and administrative pavilion can be found.
 The arrangement of rows of trees along the roadside is in keeping with the tradition of monumental cemeteries.
 The plateau also rises to the high points of Outremont and Montréal.

-The summit: it is characterized by a typical New France design, a Way of the Cross leading up to a Calvary, which many historians of the time have likened to the sacred mountain, a metaphor for the Christian soul seeking to get closer to God.
+The summit: It is characterized by a typical New France design, a Way of the Cross leading up to a Calvary, which many historians of the time have likened to the sacred mountain, a metaphor for the Christian soul seeking to get closer to God.

 During the first 50 years after the cemetery’s founding, the original routes and sections were laid out and essential buildings such as Notre-Dame-de-la-Résurrection Chapel and the administrative pavilion were constructed.
 From 1875 to 1900, the development of society and of the city was reflected in the sections created and reserved for certain cultural communities and in the construction of majestic monuments.